Connect with others who understand.

 • Caffeinated beverages

-• Changes in sleeping – too little sleep, too much sleep, or jet lag
+• Changes in sleep (either too little or too much or jet lag)

 • Intense physical activity